RDA BGLAP Region

 Growth in the last four years has been very strong (7.1% p.a.) driven by strong growth in Other Social Assistance Services businesses (+21).

-The BGLAP Region Health Sector workforce in 2016 was more female orientated, less likely to be born overseas and more entrepreneurial than the state average.
+The BGLAP Region Health Sector workforce in 2021 was more female orientated, less likely to be born overseas and older than the state average.
 However, they are also less educated and more likely to be earning a lower income.

-The two top field of study areas for qualified workers were General Nursing and Care for the Aged.
+The two top field of study areas for qualified workers were Human Welfare Studies and Services, and Nursing.

-In 2016, the most common age bracket for local workers in the Health Sector was 45 to 54 year olds (27%).
-This age bracket was also the most common for South Australia workers as a whole in the sector.
+In 2021, the most common age bracket for local workers in the Health Sector was 45 to 54 year olds (23.5%).
+This age bracket was only the third most common for South Australia workers as a whole in the sector.

 The region had a lower share of Health Sector workers aged between 25 to 34 than South Australia, and a higher share of workers aged 55 and over.

-In 2016, Gawler East (DZN 410261398) had an estimated 558 jobs in the Health Sector, 19% of the BGLAP region's total.
+In 2021, Gawler East (DZN 410261398) was nominated in the Census as the working destination for 643 workers in the Health Sector, 19% of the BGLAP region's total.
 The largest industry was Hospitals.
-Nuriootpa was another key location with 487 (17%) jobs, most in Residential Care Services.
+Nuriootpa was another key location with 601 (18%) jobs, most in Residential Care Services.